somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

 for the propagation through the layered medium.
 See :doc:`[Egel 2018] <../literature>` and other publications listed in the :doc:`literature section <../literature>` for a description of the method.

+For non spherical particles, Smuthi calls the
+`NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_
-For spheroids and finite cylinders, Smuthi calls the `NFM-DS <https://scattport.org/index.php/programs-menu/t-matrix-codes-menu/239-nfm-ds>`_ by Doicu, Wriedt and Eremin to compute the single particle T-matrix.
+by Doicu, Wriedt and Eremin to compute the single particle T-matrix.
 This is a Fortran software package written by based on the "Null-field method with discrete sources", see :doc:`[Doicu et al. 2006] <../literature>`.